 The original/default settings can be restored by clicking on the “Restore Defaults” button.

 Registry Cleaner includes an Exclusion list where the Registry entries added are meant to be skipped while scanning.
 The Registry entries considered to be genuine can be added to the list.
-The entries specified will not be scanned and marked as errors until and unless removed from the list.
+The specified entries will not be scanned and marked as errors until removed from the list.

 Skip entries referring to Removable Media (Recommended)